awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 We recommend updating the DNS settings on the WorkSpaces before updating the DNS settings in Active Directory \(as explained in [Step 1](#update-registry-dns) of the following procedure\)\.

 If you want to rebuild the WorkSpaces instead, update one of the DNS server IP addresses in your Active Directory \([Step 2](#update-dns-active-directory)\), and then follow the procedure in [Rebuild a WorkSpace](rebuild-workspace.md) to rebuild your WorkSpaces\.
-After you have rebuilt your WorkSpaces, follow the procedure in [Step 3](#test-updated-dns-settings) to test your DNS server updates before updating the IP address of your second DNS server in Active Directory and rebuilding your WorkSpaces again\.
-As noted in the [Best Practices](#update-dns-best-practices) section, we recommend updating your DNS server IP addresses one at a time\.
+After you've rebuilt your WorkSpaces, follow the procedure in [Step 3](#test-updated-dns-settings) to test your DNS server updates\.
+After completing that step, update the IP address of your second DNS server in Active Directory, and then rebuild your WorkSpaces again\.
+Be sure to follow the procedure in [Step 3](#test-updated-dns-settings) to test your second DNS server update\.
+As noted in the [ Best Practices](#update-dns-best-practices) section, we recommend updating your DNS server IP addresses one at a time\.

 ## Best Practices<a name="update-dns-best-practices"></a>